 Unsurprisingly, treehouses are made from wood and are normally built within a tree – making use of its organic architecture – or placed in the woods.
 Perfect for guests who want a peaceful stay in nature.

 The options are endless with treehouses.
 If you build expansions or multiple units, you can expect higher profits by marketing your property to families or larger groups.

 3. Tiny houses

-Tiny houses are the most eco-friendly option, as they are designed to take up the minimum amount of space and also minimize resources whilst polluting less.
+Tiny houses are one of the most eco-friendly options, as they are designed to take up the minimum amount of space and also minimize resources while polluting less.
 In addition, many are built with ecological materials.